idan-at/mylang/README.md

 NOTE that once a name is set with a value, it can't be changed.

 ## Control flow
-The `if statement` can be used for codne branching.
+The `if statement` can be used for code branching.

 ```
 let zero-if-negative-otherwise-add-one [n] {